huonw/huonw.github.io/_posts/2015-02-14-rust-sydney-1.md

 something, so Rust Sydney could start with a bang.
 We got a reprisal of his FOSDEM talk
-["The story of Rust"](https://fosdem.org/2015/schedule/event/the_story_of_rust/) which was a really interesting overview of Rust since beginning as a Graydon Hoare's personal project around 2007, up until the [impending 1.0](http://blog.rust-lang.org/2015/02/13/Final-1.0-timeline.html) release.
+["The story of Rust"](https://fosdem.org/2015/schedule/event/the_story_of_rust/) which was a really interesting overview of Rust since beginning as Graydon Hoare's personal project around 2007, up until the [impending 1.0](http://blog.rust-lang.org/2015/02/13/Final-1.0-timeline.html) release.
 [His slides](http://www.steveklabnik.com/fosdem2015/) (use